Getting started March 4, 2026 · 14 min read

 Patience vs problem

-Wait at least the documented typical window (often 5–20 minutes for VPS, faster for DNS-only operations) before escalating.
+Wait at least the documented typical window before escalating.
 Beyond that, escalate with facts, not anxiety.

 Refunds and credits